Sengorius/docker-proxy-stack/readme.md

 You need to belong to the `sudo` group, as `DockerExec` has to update the `/etc/hosts` file, in order to match the network for your projects.

-Run `DockerExec create-cert` and follow the prompts.
+Run `DockerExec init-certs` and follow the prompts.
 This should create multiple certificates in the `certs` folder, containing a `rootCA.crt`.
 Any info you type into the prompts is optional.
 In the next step, you have to register this self-signed certificate to your default browser.